 Generally speaking, one uses copper cookware “low and slow” (as we like to say), meaning copper is the metal of choice for delicate preparations and fine cooking control.
 As with other dry heat applications, we recommend carbon steel or cast iron for broiling.

-We can re-tin any kind of copper cookware when the tin room is fired up to tin our own goods.
-That happens irregularly based on pots coming off the production line and there are always a bunch of retinning jobs in the queue, so it takes a little while (usually a few weeks).
+We re-tin any kind of copper cookware when the tin room is fired up to tin our own goods.
+When we can do certain pan types is based on what BCC wares are coming off the production line.
+There are always a bunch of retinning jobs in the queue, so it takes a little while (usually at least few weeks).
 You can determine your pots’ retinning needs by examining the interior surface for signs of copper showing through.
-The tin can be quite discolored owing to oxidation (a harmless darkening), but upon washing any actual openings to the copper walls or floor, if evident, will indicate the pot is ready for refinishing.
+The tin can be quite discolored owing to metallic conditioning and oxidation (a harmless darkening), but upon washing any actual openings to the copper walls or floor, if evident, will indicate the pot is due for refinishing.

 We’re also able to tin pans that were originally lined in nickel.
 The procedure for stripping the nickel is a little more intense (i.e., sand-blasting is often needed), so only pans of 1.75mm thickness or thicker make good candidates.